-4.9 The 2021/22 Financial Security Options process for the General Fund and HRA
+4.10 The 2021/22 Financial Security Options process for the General Fund and HRA

-- 4.9.1 The Leader of the Council recommended a departure to the normal Financial Security process for the 2020/21 budget, which normally has any options channelled through the cross party Leaders Financial Security Group (LFSG).
-This was primarily because of the potential level of savings required as exacerbated by the COVID pandemic and the need for Portfolio holders and the Executive as a whole to make some service prioritisation decisions. - 4.9.2 The process for considering options for approval was to: - Consider changes implemented as part of the changes to the way staff now work due to the move from office to remote working. - Portfolio holder to review the areas of spend within their purview to consider and prioritise and recommend options for consideration as part of the 2021/22 savings package.
-(Included in the Financial Security report to this Executive are options totalling £225K). - The services that are severely impacted by COVID. - The functions that the Council were funding but were the responsibility of other public bodies. - The process does contain some of the options considered previously by the Financial Security 2019 Executive report. - Considering the level of budget pressures which increased the level of savings particularly for the General Fund. - 4.9.3 The LSFG did reconvene to consider fee increases on 11 November and made some recommended changes to the HRA fees and charges.
-Fees and Charges options total £73,590 and are included in the Financial Security report to this Executive.
+- 4.10.1 The Leader of the Council recommended a departure to the normal Financial Security process for the 2020/21 budget, which normally has any options channelled through the cross party Leaders Financial Security Group (LFSG).
+This was primarily because of the potential level of savings required as exacerbated by the COVID pandemic and the need for Portfolio holders and the Executive as a whole to make some service prioritisation decisions. - 4.10.2 The Financial Security options totalling £241,546 are shown in the chart below, with further detail provided in Appendix B:

+- The options consider changes implemented as part of the different way staff now work due to the move from office to remote working. - The services that are severely impacted by COVID. - The functions that the Council were funding but were the responsibility of other public bodies. - Considering the level of budget pressures which increased the level of savings particularly for the General Fund. - 4.10.3 The LSFG did reconvene to consider fee increases on 11 November 2020 and made some recommended changes to the HRA fees and charges.
+Fees and Charges options total £73,950 and are shown in Appendix D.

-4.10 Growth included in the HRA
+4.11 Growth included in the HRA